Japan in May: When it comes to visiting Japan, May is an ideal time to explore the country.

 May is a great time to experience the vibrant Japanese culture through its numerous festivals and events.

-The country celebrates Golden Week, a week-long holiday from the end of April to the beginning of May, which marks the peak of this period with packed trains and hotels being the norm.
+The country celebrates Golden Week, a week-long holiday from the end of April to the beginning of May.
+This period marks the peak, with packed trains and hotels the norm.

 During this time, many festivals and events take place throughout the country.